roman-milk/roman-milk.github.io/becoming-a-slut-husband-rob.md

  "I got you your hit man girlfriend.
 Your troubles will soon be over."

  "Oh sweet Jesus Hillary, how could you do that to me?"
-Report_Story #2